dreyyan/Level-Up/Frontend_Development/Prerequisites/Event-Handling-and-Forms/INSTRUCTIONS.md

 - Select the form and button using `querySelector`.
 - Add a click event listener to the button to create and append a new text input to the form.
 - Add a submit event listener to the form that prevents default submission and logs all input values as an array to the console.
-- Include CSS to style the form and inputs.
+- You can include CSS to style the form and inputs.

 [View Problem #3: Sample Solution](sample-outputs/problem-3/index.html)